 The Office of the Chief Disciplinary Counsel had recommended that Paul Buhl be suspended from practicing law for two years over his criminal convictions, which included operating a motor vehicle with a suspended license.
 In his April 12 ruling, Middletown Superior Court Judge Jose Suarez noted Buhl did not show remorse.

-“The factors that weigh heavily on the court are the defendant’s two separate convictions for operating a motor vehicle under the influence of alcohol, the conviction for operating a motor vehicle under suspension, the defendant’s refusal to acknowledge the wrongful nature of his conduct, and the defendant’s lack of remorse,” Suarez ruled.
+Suarez ruled that “The factors that weigh heavily on the court” included “the defendant’s refusal to acknowledge the wrongful nature of hid conduct, and the defendant’s lack of remorse.”

-The judge entered a retroactive suspension from the date of Buhl’s convictions in July 2017 until the end of his probation, slated for September 2019.
+The judge entered a retroactive suspension from the date of Buhl’s convictions in July 2017 until the end of his probation, originally slated for September 2019, but subsequently terminated by the court.

 Buhl can then apply for reinstatement.
 He was one of several attorneys facing ethics charges in April, according to information released Tuesday by the Office of Chief Disciplinary Counsel.
 All three charges against him in the criminal case were misdemeanors.